Consistency of $f(R)$ gravity models around solar polytropes: Static spherically symmetric solutions

-According to \cite{polystab} the solar polytropic model with index $n_p=3$ is not stabile with respect to Jacobi stability analysis.
-The solar polytropic index is stabile within linear stability analysis and Kosambi-Cartan-Chern theory (see \cite{polystab} and references therein).
-The polytropic index values: \be{polystab} (11+8\sqrt{2})/7 \leq n_p \leq 5 \ee would conform to also Jacobi stabile polytropes.
-However, when departing from the solar index the radius-mass relation changes dramatically.
-The behaviour of the polytropic star with the used field equations would also change for this index and new degrees of freedom would be needed in the analysis.
+According to \cite{polystab}, the solar polytropic model with index $n_p=3$ is not stable with respect to Jacobi stability analysis.
+The solar polytropic index is, however, stable within linear stability analysis and Kosambi-Cartan-Chern theory (see \cite{polystab} and references therein).
+The polytropic index values: $(11+8\sqrt{2})/7 \leq n_p \leq 5$ would conform to also Jacobi stable polytropes.
+However, when departing from the solar index, the radius-mass relation changes dramatically.
+The behaviour of the polytropic star with the used field equations would also change for this index, and new degrees of freedom would be needed in the analysis.
 Therefore, we perform our analysis with the standard Eddington polytropic index.